What is off-site backup?

 There are a variety of methods for creating off-site backups, each with its pros and cons.

-To start the cloud backup process, an organization can either send its data over a network or use cloud seeding to send a disk drive or tape with data to a cloud service provider.
+- Cloud backup.
+This method involves backing up data directly to a public cloud, such as Amazon Web Services (AWS), Google Cloud or Microsoft Azure.
+This method is easy to implement and tends to be more cost-effective than more elaborate backup architectures, but it doesn't enable the creation of a local backup copy.
+To start the cloud backup process, an organization can either send its data over a network or use cloud seeding -- the process of pre-loading data into a cloud storage environment -- to send a disk drive or tape drive with data to a cloud service provider.
 The organization then schedules and runs regular backups, typically through a web browser.

-The remote files and folders appear as they are stored off site.
+- Tape backup.
+This method involves simply transporting physical media off site.
+Tape is the most common option, but disk drives can be used as well.
 During the tape backup process, data is copied from primary storage to a tape cartridge.
-For off-site data protection, an organization would then transport the tape cartridges to another location.
+For off-site data protection, an organization transports the tape cartridges to another location.

-Disk is a preferred medium for backup because of its greater speed and access than tape.
-Tapes are now used more often for long-term archiving or DR. Disk could be an option for off-site backup, but it's much less durable than tape and prone to damage in the transport process.
+- Disk backup.
+Disk is a preferred medium for backup because of its faster speed and access compared with tape.
+But tapes are used more often for long-term archiving or disaster recovery (DR).
+Although disk is an option for off-site backup, it's much less durable than tape and prone to damage in the transport process.

 This article is part of